 U.S.-UK financial regulators discuss bilateral issues

-On May 24, the U.S. Treasury Department issued a joint statement covering the recently held fourth meeting of the U.S.-UK Financial Regulatory Working Group (Working Group).
+On December 17, the U.S. Treasury Department issued a joint statement covering the recently held fifth meeting of the U.S.-UK Financial Regulatory Working Group (Working Group).
 Participants included officials and senior staff from both countries’ treasury departments, as well as regulatory agencies including the Federal Reserve Board, CFTC, FDIC, OCC, SEC, the Bank of England, and the Financial Conduct Authority.
-The Working Group discussed, among other things, (i) financial sector implications of the UK’s withdrawal from the EU; (ii) “cooperative efforts to promote the free flow of cross-border financial services data crucial for effective financial sector regulation and supervision”; (iii) regulatory fragmentation and data localization risks; (iv) the Financial Stability Board’s work on non-bank financial intermediation, which involves active engagement from both U.S. and UK authorities; and (v) the management of climate-related financial risks and other sustainable finance issues.
-Working Group participants will continue to engage bilaterally on these issues and others ahead of the next meeting planned for this fall.
+The Working Group discussed, among other things, (i) international and bilateral cooperation; (ii) “emerging regulatory approaches and the need to promote multilateral cooperation and alignment given that a number of third-party providers operate cross-border to provide services to the financial sector and there are potential risks of regulatory fragmentation”; (iii) “risks associated with regulatory driven fragmentation in derivatives clearing and banking markets”; (iv) “efforts in relation to the LIBOR transition, market developments, the risks associated with newly created credit-sensitive rates, and transition implications for other jurisdictions;” and (v) the management of climate-related financial risks and other sustainable finance issues.
+According to the statement, Working Group participants will continue to engage bilaterally on these issues and others ahead of the next meeting planned for this spring.